RiverArchitect/RA_wiki/wiki/Signposts.md

 ## Create New Condition<a name="new-condition"></a>
 The creation of a new *Condition* requires that a 2D hydrodynamic model was previously run to obtain spatially explicit flow depth and velocity data.
 All input files must be pre-formated by the user according to the naming convention used, per list below.
 Moreover, grain size data (spatially explicit )and a digital terrain elevation model are required inputs at this time, even if you are not analyzing them in your needs.

+Beginner tip: If your folder with the input files has all the files in it with no subfolder file structure, then you have specify a "raster string" to help River Architect know which files are velocity rasters and which are dpeth rasters.
+A better approach is to put all the depth rasters into their own subfolder, and then the same for velocity before you make the condiiton.

 A new popup window inquires following inputs for generating a new *Condition* from scratch:

 - A name for the new *Condition*